silky/silky.github.com/src/books/the-shadow-of-the-sun-ryszard-kapuscinski-1998.md

 publisher: Vintage
 yearPublished: 1998
 summary:
   A polish journalists experience of africa in the 60s and 70s.
-Really enjoyable.
 ---